Rental investment in Nice : High yield real estate

 Rental yield in Nice: what profitability to expect and for what price?

-On the other hand, if you want to make a profit from renting, you can invest in districts such as Madeleine, Magnan, Libération, Riquier, Saint-Roch, Arenas, Caucade and La Californie.
-You can also obtain a good return in the outskirts of Nice, in addition to the prospects offered by the Nice Est and Nice Ouest districts.
-Returns in these areas are estimated at between 4% and 7%.
-The average purchase price ranges from 4,000 euros to 8,000 euros per square metre.
+On the other hand, if you want to make rental profitability, you can invest in neighborhoods like Madeleine, Magnan, Libération, Riquier, Saint-Roch, Arenas, Caucade and California.
+You can also get a good return on investment in the outskirts of Nice, in addition to the prospects offered by the Nice Est and Nice Ouest districts.
+Profitability in these neighborhoods is estimated at between 4% and 7%.

 Which areas to invest in in Nice?